Minimum Planning changes in Halifax

 On October 1, 2024, Regional Council directed staff to incorporate amendments to meet the Minimum Planning Requirements as part of the ongoing Regional Plan Review.
 As part of this direction, a public participation program was approved.

-The municipality is required to meet these requirements and is running a 30-day public engagement period to notify residents of the upcoming changes.
+The municipality is required to meet these requirements and ran a 30-day public engagement period to notify residents of the upcoming changes.

 What’s changing?